It’s Not Your Fault if He’s Abusive

 It’s your fault.
 Your abuser has you believe you are the problem.
 You did something that made him angry, and you had it coming.

 You hide your condition.
 You conceal your bruises from others.
-You’re afraid you will be judged, and people will talk about it behind your back.
+You’re afraid of being judged, and people will talk about it behind your back.

-You often call the police.
-They arrest the abuser, and you end up bailing him out because you know if you don’t, he will kill you once he gets out of jail.
+You often call the police, and they arrest the abuser.
+And you end up bailing him out because you know if you don’t, he will kill you once he gets out of jail.

 It’s the most tragic of abuse.
 No one knows the conditions you’ve been living under.
 Who do you reach out to for help?